 How do you know if your dog really needs a memory foam bed though?

 If your pet suffers with joint pain, muscle pain or just general stiffness, he'll almost certainly benefit from this type of bed.
+Older dogs also enjoy sleeping on foam that conforms to their joints.
 Memory foam is an orthopedic material that moulds to the weight and shape of your pet, so it supports the entire body without causing pressure points.
 This means your dog will be much more comfortable when resting.

 This type of bed isn't just for dogs that need orthopedic support though.
 Most dogs (and humans) love the feel of memory foam, as it supports the body in whatever position your pup decides to sleep.
 So if your dog often seems restless or unable to settle on his current bed, an upgrade could make a big difference.